-RIMs and F-QIPs can be installed in any controller bay in the main frame or drive expansion frames.
-The component identifier for a RIM or F-QIP is based on its location relative to the frame and the DBA where it is installed.
+RIMs and F-QIPs can be installed in any controller bay in the library.
+The component identifier for a RIM or F-QIP is based on the drive bay assembly (DBA) in which it is installed.

-The component identifier for a RIM or F-QIP is shown as FRx/DBAx/F-QIPn, where:
+The component identifier for a RIM or F-QIP is shown as DBAx/F-QIPn, where:

-- FRx is the number of the frame from left to right when viewed from the front of the library. - DBAx is the number of the DBA where the RIM or F-QIP is installed (see Figure 29 on page 65).
-The main frame and each drive expansion frame accommodates up to six DBAs. - F-QIPn is the interface type (Fibre Channel) of the RIM or QIP and the number of the controller bay where it is installed.
-Because each DBA contains only one controller bay, n is always 1.

-Note: The component identifier for a RIM shows it as an F-QIP.
-For example, Figure 30 shows the component identifier for the RIM installed in DBA 4 in Frame 1 (FR1/DBA4/F-QIP1) on the Controllers screen.
-The device descriptor (8-Gbps FC RIM2) indicates that the controller is a RIM2.
+- DBAx is the number of the DBA where the RIM or F-QIP is installed (see Figure 20 on page 56). - F-QIPn is the interface type (Fibre Channel) of the RIM or F-QIP and the number of the controller bay where it is installed.
+Because each DBA contains only one controller bay, n is always 1. - Note: The component identifier for a RIM shows it as an F-QIP.
+For example, Figure 21 shows the component identifier for the RIM installed in DBA 1 DBA1/F-QIP1) on the Controllers screen.
+The device descriptor (2-Gbps FC RIM) indicates that the controller is a RIM.

-Figure 30 The Controllers screen showing the component identifier for a RIM.
+Figure 21 The Controllers screen showing the component identifier for a RIM.